Cognigy/Documentation/docs/ai/analyze/contact-profiles.md

 To turn off data collection for a Contact Profile, follow these steps:

 1. In the left-side menu of the Project, go to **Manage > Contact Profiles**.
 2. Select a Contact Profile from the list.
-The Contact Profile for a specific user will open.
+The Contact Profile shows user details.
 3. In the upper-left corner, deactivate the **Data collection active** setting.
 4. Confirm your decision.
 Choose whether to keep or delete the current Profile data and conversation history:
      - **Keep** — previously collected data will remain saved, but no new data will be collected.